SwiftThemes/EAA/readme.txt

 ### Easily disable AdSense / ads on a per page/post basis.

-There will be cases where you do not want to display AdSense / ads on some particular posts or pages.
+There will be cases where you do not want to inject AdSense / ads on some particular posts or pages.
 Reasons may include
 * Content my violate AdSense/advertiser policies.
 * Client doesn't like AdSense / ads in their sponsored content.
 * Page/Post that brings more revenue through affiliate marketing than display ads like AdSense.